19hours/sg-statutes/Acts/Presidential Elections Act.md

 [11/2010]

-(3) Any poll at an overseas polling station, if resumed or held in place of a postponed poll thereat, must close not later than the close of the poll on polling day in Singapore, and any poll held in place of a postponed poll at any polling station must be within the time delimited by Article 17(3) of the Constitution.
+(3) Any poll at an overseas polling station, if resumed or held in place of a postponed poll thereat, must close not later than the close of the poll on polling day in Singapore, and any poll held in place of a postponed poll at any polling station must be within the time delimited by Article 17A(2) of the Constitution.

 [11/2010]

+[Act 6 of 2017 wef 01/04/2017]

 (4) In exercising any power under subsection (1) or (2), the Returning Officer shall —